AdithiAcharya/Virtual_Assistant/README.md

-# Virtual-Assistantt-
-Voice-Activated Assistant is a Python-based project that responds to voice commands using Pyttsx3, SpeechRecognition, and Selenium.
-It greets users, fetches information from Wolfram Alpha, Wikipedia, and Google, plays YouTube videos, provides weather updates, reads news, tells jokes, and controls browsers and music apps.
+#The Virtual Assistant is a Python-based desktop application designed to help users automate everyday tasks and provide quick access to information using voice or text commands.
+This assistant leverages libraries such as SpeechRecognition, pyttsx3, and others to enable natural language interaction, making it easy and intuitive to use.